 Members of the Council have direct control over the Council's financial and operating policies.
 The total of members' allowances paid in 2021/22 is shown in note 9.
 Before every decision making meeting, members are required to disclose any conflicts of interest.
-There were 16 related party transactions totalling £17,379 arising from disbursements from members' devolved budgets.
-A protocol is in place for payments to a related party to be counter signed by a member other than the budget-holding member.
+There were 16 related party transactions totalling £14,089 arising from disbursements from members' devolved budgets.
+All such payments were counter signed by a member other than the budget-holding member.